-School districts may enroll students who are not English learners in the bilingual education program or the ESL program in accordance with TEC, §29.058.
+School districts may enroll students who are not Emergent Bilingual students in the bilingual education program or the ESL program in accordance with TEC, §29.058.

-Students who are not English learners (English proficient) must have parent or guardian approval to be enrolled in the bilingual education or ESL program (89.1228 (d)).
+Students who are not Emergent Bilingual students (English proficient) must have parent or guardian approval to be enrolled in the bilingual education or ESL program (89.1228 (d)).

-As an English learner with special needs is served through both special education and language programs, the district shall:
+As an Emergent Bilingual with special needs is served through both special education and language programs, the district shall:

-- Facilitate that support is provided within the language program to ensure access to the content of the student's Individualized Education Program (IEP) goals. - Ensure that special educators who serve English learners in a self-contained setting are appropriately certified in bilingual education or ESL, in addition to certification in special education.
+- Facilitate that support is provided within the language program to ensure access to the content of the student's Individualized Education Program (IEP) goals. - Ensure that special educators who serve Emergent Bilingual students in a self-contained setting are appropriately certified in bilingual education or ESL, in addition to certification in special education.